uncefact/spec-untp/website/docs/about/Governance.md

 * Pattern: `https://test.uncefact.org/vocabulary/untp/{credential-type}/{versioned-file-name}`
 * Example: https://test.uncefact.org/vocabulary/untp/dpp/untp-dpp-schema-0.5.0.json

-When a given version meets criteria to justify a production release then the governance process will approve a release.
-Not all versions will be released to production.
-Production releases will be published as follows.
+When a given version meets criteria to justify a production release then the governance process will approve a release that will publish the artefacts to the UNTP `vocabulary.uncefact.org` end point.

 **Linked data vocabulary (production)**